 3. Talk to a real live human

 You know those infomercials that end with the voiceover guy saying, “Operators are standing by to take your call”?
 Yeah, that’s what admission counselors are doing right now.
 With fall travel cancelled for most schools, admission counselors have the time and desire to connect with students online in any way that they can.
 And don’t limit your conversations just to admission counselors.
 Many schools have financial aid counselors, current students and professors who are eager to connect with prospective students to talk about their respective schools and experiences.

 4. Take notes and keep score

 Make a point of having a list of questions that you ask each school, whether during an online info session or interview.
 The responses to these questions can help you rank schools based on their desirability as it relates to your interests and must-have features.
 Take notes about aspects of a school that are unique or particularly appealing or unappealing to help narrow the list of schools that you decide to apply to.

-- Get on the list so that when on-campus events resume, you’re first in line
+5. Get on the list so that when on-campus events resume, you will be first in line

 While most colleges aren’t offering on campus tours right now, they will inevitably begin offering them again in the months ahead—and likely at reduced capacities.
 This means it might be more difficult to schedule tours and get to campus when you want to.
 By getting on their mailing lists, you’ll be among the first to know when on-campus tours do become available.